wowool/wowool-nlp-compare/README.md

 | 369 | 375 | ORG          | Company      | Recode                     | ORG         | ORG         | Recode                     | **Missing**  | ~~WORK_OF_ART~~ | Recode                     | **Missing**  |              | *Recode*        |

-As you can see spacy does not look good on there own demo text, imagine on unknown territory.
+As you can see spacy does not look good on their own demo text, imagine on unknown territory.